 Operational Excellence @ Illinois in Brief

-As defined in The Next 150 strategic plan, Operational Excellence is “a campus-wide initiative to streamline, innovate, reduce costs, improve services, and coordinate [administrative] processes at all levels.”
+As defined in The Next 150 strategic plan, Operational Excellence is a campus-wide initiative to streamline, innovate, improve services, and coordinate administrative processes at all levels.
 To achieve these objectives, we began efforts in May 2021 to reimagine how administrative services in seven functional areas (Budget, Procurement, IT, Data, Human Resources, Space, and Marketing & Communications) can most effectively support the University’s core missions and vision of preeminence, hiring Huron Consulting Group (Huron) to support our work.

 Through a series of activities and candid discussions, the Illinois community has explored opportunities for improvements in organizational structures, service delivery, business processes, and technology enablement related to the identified functions.
-This work has led to the approval of a redesigned, high-level organizational model, which we must now translate into a specific operating structure for each function.
+This work has led to the approval of a redesigned, high-level organizational model, which we are now translating into a specific operating structure for each function.

 Operational Excellence is made possible by the efforts of functionally-specific Work and Design Teams under the oversight and guidance of the Chancellor, Provost, Executive Sponsors, and other leaders (see Project Governance for team and leadership composition).
 We are immensely grateful for their invaluable service to the University and this initiative.

 Case for Change

 In June 2021, the Operational Excellence @ Illinois Task Force developed a case for change, a thoughtful and intentional articulation of the value and necessity of the initiative.
 Since then, the case for change has served as a guiding principle for key decision-making.

 Our response to the pressures of the pandemic proved we have extraordinary capability to collaborate and innovate.
 We have always had an appetite for greatness, and at this moment, we are rethinking business as usual to maximize our missions.